SAU TECH COVID-19 RESPONSE UPDATES

 - Bring masks with you to the campus and wear them as directed above.

-- All students are required to get a student ID and wear it on a lanyard while on the campus.
+- All students are required to get a student ID and wear it on a lanyard while on campus.
 Get your student ID in the Rocket Success Center/Library.
+Students will have 1 week from the time classes start to obtain their ID.

 - If you live on campus, the housing director will provide more instructions before your arrival.
 Check your school email.